F stop Chart (Aperture Stop Chart) Explained

 NOTE: Maximum aperture corresponds to larger opening and vice versa.

 👉🏻 📖 READ MORE: How to Get Into Photography?

 How to Check the Maximum F-stop of a Lens? 😎

 If you plan to buy a new lens or if you already own one, you may be interested to know the maximum f stop of the lens.

 You can easily find it in the lens specification itself.

 For Example, Canon 70-200 f4 L IS USM lens comes with a maximum aperture of f4 (mentioned in the lens specifications).
 If you see the above image of this lens, you can see the marking 70-200mm 1:4 L IS USM.
 The ratio 1:4 indicates that it has a maximum f-stop of f4.0.

 How to Set the F-stop in Camera?

-In most of the cameras, there will be an aperture dial located on the top right corner, near to the shutter press button.
+Most cameras will have an aperture dial located on the top right corner, near to the shutter press button.
 The exact buttons to change the f-numbers vary for different camera models.
-So, please refer to your camera manual to know the right button.
+Please refer to your camera manual to know the right button.

 You can also change the aperture in the LCD display of the camera using the buttons mentioned in the camera manual.